-But the thing I remember most was one of the students asking me if information was an uncountable noun and me thinking to myself what the 'kinell is an uncountable noun?
+But the thing I remember most was one of the students asking me if information was an uncountable noun and me thinking to myself what the Hell is an uncountable noun?
 I knew I was cut out for teaching when I said "That's an interesting question, we'll deal with it in the next lesson."

-Remember going in there with a huge pile of handouts.
-Giving one out every five minutes.
-Receiving confused looks from the students.
+Universal Language Centre in Banglumpoo.
+I remember going in there with a huge pile of handouts.
+Giving one out every five minutes and receiving confused looks from the students.
 Confusing them even more trying to explain.
 Firing off yet more handouts to fend them off.
 Getting covered in chalk, and leaving the class thinking 'never again'.